Website icon Xpert.Digital

 🔍🤖 What role does data play in training AI systems?

 AI systems use data as training examples.
-Large Language Models like ChatGPT can only answer questions on topics that they have been trained on.
+Large Language Models like ChatGPT can only answer questions on topics they have been trained on.

-👨🏫🔬 About the person:
+👨🏫🔬 About me:

 He is also a member of the Munich Data Science Institute and the Munich Center for Machine Learning.

-We are there for you - advice - planning - implementation - project management
+We are here for you - Consulting - Planning - Implementation - Project Management

-☑️ Industry expert, here with his own Xpert.Digital industry hub with over 2,500 specialist articles
+☑️ Industry expert, here with his own Xpert.Digital industry hub featuring over 2,500 specialist articles

 Konrad Wolfenstein